 The Skeleton Key is also the title of a thriller-horror movie produced in 2005 staring Kate Hudson, Gena Rowlands, John Hurt, Peter Sarsgaard, and Joy Bryant

 The symbolism of the key is quite obvious; it opens a door.
 It is a symbol of opening the door to your heart.

 Many may wear a key charm or necklace when looking for a job or a change of work place.
-It is believed to be an amulet that will assist the wearing find doors of opportunity.
+It is believed to be an amulet that will assist the wearer to find doors of opportunity.